By Trish Pannuto

 While there is perhaps something to be learned from pointing out the disparity in the shared experience of parenting, pitting parents against each other never seems like a good play.
 In the context of the Covid19, teleworking, homeschool mess that parents are currently operating under, it seems more useful to working toward solutions specifically through healthy communication.

 If you’ve taken a PEP class, you may have heard the following, “When we start keeping score, we’re no longer playing on the same team.”
 It can be a mantra for parents enduring sibling squabbles over who did more — or less.
 It’s also a fine mantra for couples.
 While communication, relationship, and parenting styles are a function of our childhood experience and family constellation, new tools for communication can be learned!
-Join us next week, Thursday, May 14th at 12 pm ET, when we welcome PEP Parent Educator and Imago Therapist Caroline Bernhardt-Lanier and her husband Jason Lanier for Surviving Couplehood in Quarantine: Staying Together When You’ve Never Apart.
-In this free webinar, they’ll explore ways to increase teamwork, strengthen communication, and deepen intimacy during the lockdown.
+PEP Parent Educator and Imago Therapist Caroline Bernhardt-Lanier and her husband Jason Lanier for Surviving Couplehood in Quarantine: Staying Together When You’ve Never Apart led a free webinar in May 2020 to explore ways to increase teamwork, strengthen communication, and deepen intimacy during the lockdown.

 Parent Encouragement Program